farhan-link/tf-eks-assignment/README.md

 # DevOps Assignment!
-This project is intended to submit my candidature for the position as DevSecOps Engineerr.
+This project is intended to submit my candidature for the position as DevSecOps Engineer.
 To successful run this project you need to setup few things as prerequisites.

 ### Github Secrets
 - `AWS_ACCESS_KEY_ID`